Surfing Sri Lanka / Everything You Need to Know

 surfing sri lanka transportation

 Getting around in Sri Lanka is always an adventure.
-You can see lots of amazing wildlife right off the roads, from peacocks to monkeys, to elephants if you’re lucky.
+You can see lots of amazing wildlife right off the roads, from peacocks to monkeys and even elephants if you’re lucky.

-Option 1: Travel from the airport to your surf hub by way of a taxi, bus, or train, and then use tuk-tuks or rent a scooter to get around at your destination.
+Option 1: Travel from the airport to your surf hub via private transfer, and then use tuk-tuks or hire a private driver to get around at your destination.

 Option 2: Rent a car and drive yourself.